 - Do each exercise until you feel the burn.
 Once you feel the burn do 5 more.
 (Ideally, you’ll be doing 15-20 repetitions of each exercise)

 - Choose a weight that is heavy enough so that you feel like you’re working… but not too heavy so that you can do the moves with proper form.

 - Do each exercise 1 time to complete 1 set.

 - Do 3 full sets to complete your workout.

-- For the best results, do this workout 2 times a week and follow a meal plan and complete training program.
-If you need help with a complete program, click here.
+- For the best results, do this workout 2 times a week and follow a meal plan and complete exercises training program.
+If you need help I’ve got you covered.

 Ready?
 Let’s do this!

 Dumbbell Tricep Exercises

 You can do this exercise standing (pictured) or sitting.
 Extend one arm directly above your head, while holding a dumbbell.
 This is your starting position.
 Inhale as you slowly lower the weight back and down behind your head as far as you can.
 Your forearm should be the only thing moving.
 Pause then exhale as you lift the weight back up to the start position to complete one rep.